ishmukul/covid19-vis/Readme.md

 data: Folder with data from CSSE account.
 csv_out: Folder with output csv files.
 Filename are Country_Province.csv
 plots: generated plots from this script.
 Filename are Country_Province.csv
+pie_chart: generated pie charts for countries with province/state data.
+Filename are Country.png